electric-sql/examples/expo/README.md

 };
 ```

-This pens an electrified database client and passes it to the application using the React Context API.
+This opens an electrified database client and passes it to the application using the React Context API.
 Components can then use the [`useElectric`](https://electric-sql.com/docs/usage/frameworks#useelectric-hook) and [`useElectricQuery`](https://electric-sql.com/docs/usage/frameworks#useelectricquery-hook) to access the database client and bind reactive queries to the component state.

 ```tsx
 const ExampleComponent = () => {